 Metlife’s Full Coverage Average Premium In Each State

 MetLife promises “great savings,” “quality coverage,” and “convenience” for all of its auto insurance customers.

 Is it true?

-When it comes to savings, it’s true that MetLife offers discounts to help its customers lower their premiums.
+When it comes to savings, it’s true that MetLife offers discounts to help its customers lower their premiums, according to Metlife reviews.
 These discounts are primarily based on good behavior from the driver, including up to 7% in savings for completing a qualifying driver training course and up to 20% off for going five years without an accident.
 MetLife also offers up to 15% off for student drivers who maintain good grades in school.
 Overall, however, MetLife has far fewer discounts than its competitors — Geico, for example, has nearly three times as many.
 That said, MetLife does provide solid coverage choices for standard protections and offers some unique supplemental options that we didn’t see with any other major providers.

 Unfortunately, MetLife’s “convenience” can’t keep up with its coverage.
 MetLife buries its claims form online, funneling customers to file over the phone or through the company’s mobile app instead.
 There’s nothing inherently wrong with that — we just expected a company that boasts convenience to have simpler ways to file.

 Plus, MetLife’s mobile app is far from user-friendly: Consistently poor customer reviews cite a glitchy interface and frequent crashes, leading to an abysmal 1.3 star rating for its iOS version and 2.3 stars for Android.
 Dealing with your insurer after an accident is stressful enough; dealing with a faulty mobile app when doing so just adds another layer of inconvenience.

 Customers with good driving habits or owners of newer vehicles

 Drivers looking for budget auto insurance or a hassle-free claims process